Klipper3d/klipper/docs/Overview.md

 on tuning the pressure advance config.

 The [kinematics](Kinematics.md) document provides some technical details on how Klipper implements motion.
+The [FAQ](FAQ.md) answers some common questions.

 The history of Klipper releases is available at [releases](Releases.md).
 See [contact](Contact.md) for information on